ArjanCodes/examples/protocols_abc/README.md

 # Change the example to use a protocol class

-- Show that dependencies are now different: in particular, devices no longer directly inherit from
+- Show that dependencies are now different: in particular, devices no longer directly inherit from the Device class

 # A cool feature of protocols (talking head)